NOTE: This post is rated R for mild strong language.

 Vincenzo Nibali, Bahrain-Merida - Nibali has a good team, has won all three grand tours, won this year’s Milan-San Remo, and maybe didn’t totally kill himself at the Giro (placing 5th).
 He’s highly motivated to beat Froome after their very public spat in the 2015 Tour, when Froome whined post-race like a little bitch after Nibali won the stage.
 (Click here for details.)

 Nairo Quintana, Movistar - Quintana has been on the Tour podium three times, and won a stage of this year’s Tour de Suisse.
-Has won both of the other Grand Tours.
+He has won both of the other Grand Tours.
 He also comes from a poor farming family so he has lots of character.
 Unfortunately, character is no match for doping products, and Quintana lost more than 15 minutes to Froome in last year’s Tour.
 I am really rooting for Quintana because he has had the decency to speak out (albeit mildly) against Froome.
 Asked about Tour fans booing the emaciated cheater, Quintana said, “Sometimes you reap what you sow.”
 (Since I am often unable to resist putting words in riders’ mouths, I must emphasize that he really said this.

 Adam Yates, Mitchelston-Scott – Yates is quite good, though he might cook in the black jersey he’s required to wear.
 He took 4th and best young rider at the 2016 Tour.
 Last year he kind of faded.
 This year he was 2nd in the Criterium du Dauphiné, which suggests good form.
 When baited about Froome being booed at the team presentation, he remained diplomatic.
 “The fans booed and it’s the media’s job to cover that.
 Hopefully Froome is tired after the Giro.
 I hope the Giro took its toll, and who knows, maybe during this Tour he’ll get a bad blood bag or something.”
 No, he didn’t really say anything about a bad blood bag.
 At least not out loud.